Alegelx24/AML_CosPlace/README.md

   `$ python train.py --dataset_folder path/to/sf-xs --groups_num 1 --epochs_num 3  --grl --dataset_root path/to/target_dataset --grl_datasets target_dataset_subfolder_name `

+Run `$ python day_to_night_processing.py` in order to synthetically create a night domain dataset starting from a day one.

 - You can also speed up your training with Automatic Mixed Precision

   `$ python train.py --dataset_folder path/to/sf-xs/processed --use_amp16`